eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 Since the registry uses the AAS server endpoint as a base to also get access to all submodels and submodel elements from the same AAS, it is enough to register the AAS endpoint.

-### Test the connection
+### Test the Connection

 We now configured all required connections in Ditto and can test our setup.
 All configured mappers trigger through changes to a Thing, so we begin by creating a Thing.

-As the testing example, we again use the Ditto demo instance  `ditto.eclipseprojects.io`, which you need to adapt when using a custom Ditto instance.
+As the testing example, we again refer to the placeholder `<eclipse-ditto-instance-url> the Ditto demo instance  `, which you need to adapt when using a custom Ditto instance.

 #### Creating a Thing in Eclipse Ditto

 ##### Setup a common policy

 To define authorization information to be used by the Things, we first create a [policy](https://eclipse.dev/ditto/basic-policy.html) with the policy-id `machine:my-policy`.

 ```bash
 POLICY_ID=machine:my-policy